DLT-Solutions-JBoss/ansibleWorkshops/exercises/ansible_engine/3-variables/README.md

 ## Section 1: Running the Playbook

-To begin, we are going to create a new playbook, but it should look very familiar to the one you created in exercise 1.2
+To begin, we are going to create a new playbook, but it should look very familiar to the one you created in exercise 2.

-We are now going to run you're brand spankin' new playbook on your two web nodes.
-To do this, you are going to use the `ansible-playbook` command.

 ### Step 1: